Pelvic Floor & Your Core: 6 Things Every Woman Must Know

 A thin layer of muscles that run from the pubic bone to the Coccyx.

-In back they attach to the Coccyx (also known as your tailbone) and in front, they attach to the pubic bone.
-The sides of these muscles connect to the bottom bones of the pelvis and the Ischium, also known as your sits bones.
+In the back, they attach to the Coccyx (also known as your tailbone), and in front, they attach to the pubic bone.
+The sides of these muscles connect to the bottom bones of the pelvis and the Ischium, also known as your sit bones.

 2. Pregnancy Stretches Your Pelvic Floor